openmaptiles/extracts/README.md

 Now **merge-jobs** will merge the MBTiles files into `./export/planet.mbtiles`.
 **create-extracts** will use `tilelive-copy` to cut out extracts for countries and cities.
 To produce the extracts for all cities and countries this can take up to several days.
-The results will be first be stored in the `export` folder and then uploaded to a S3 if configured.
+The results will be first be stored in the `data` folder and then uploaded to a S3 if configured.

 ```